The selection process

 We consider both academic and non-academic qualities.

-All candidates who submit their application to UCAS by the 15 October deadline and meet all academic requirements are given equal consideration.
+All candidates who submit their application to UCAS by the 15 October deadline and meet all academic requirements are entered into the selection process.

 As the selection procedure is complex and all the scores compared before a decision is made, there may be a long period between submitting an application and receiving the outcome.
 Applicants who apply prior to 15 October should receive the outcome of their application by the following March.